 Simplí soaps are made in two different ways: (1) in the cold process method—which means the soap batter is not heated or cooked via an external source, resulting in a smooth, creamy texture and allowing for pretty swirls and patterns—(2) and occasionally via hot process, which means the batter is cooked and any additives, such as additional oils, butters, honey or yogurts, are incorporated after the cook; hot process results in a more rustic and textured appearance.
 There are no added detergents and the glycerin is kept intact.
-The bars are cured for at least 4-6 weeks, which ensures moisture has naturally evaporated and you are left with firm, long-lasting bars.
+The bars are cured for at least 4-6 weeks, which ensures moisture has naturally evaporated and all of the fatty acids have fully become soap crystals (sodium hydroxide/lye combined with the fats in oils & butters creates soap crystals during the cure process and there is no lye left in the final product).
+And with fully cured soap you are left with firm, longer-lasting bars.

 Bars average 4 to 5 ounces and are approximately 3.5″ x 2.75″ x 1″.
 Specialty bars are a little smaller: facial soaps are square in shape and the salt bars are flat on one side and curved on the other side—which fits perfectly in the palm of the hand.

-To extend its life span, I recommend a ventilated soap dish/deck so bars can dry between use.
+To extend the life span of bars, I recommend a ventilated soap dish/deck so they can dry between use.

 WORTH NOTING: There is no such thing as soap without lye (aka sodium hydroxide).
 Soap is produced via the saponification process of fatty acids (oils) with an alkali (lye).
-If someone says their soap was made without lye, then it was made with a melt-and-pour base—saponified soap cubes that are melted down and other additives like scent, color, botanicals and additional oils/butters are incorporated.
+If someone states a soap was made without lye, then it was made with a melt-and-pour base—saponified soap cubes that are melted and other additives like scent, color and botanicals are incorporated—or they have used syndets, which are synthetic detergents used to clean and are made from surfactants.
+Shampoo bars often use syndets due to the milder pH.

 CONTACT ME for wholesale information and terms as well as custom orders for special events (showers, weddings, corporate gifts, etc).